darshanbaral/aafu/README.md

 ## Getting started

-After cloning the aafu repo, modify the `config.toml` as you wish to generate your online resume.
+After cloning the aafu repo, modify the `config.toml` as you wish.

 ### The config file